FarrandTom/wml-tf-mnist-classifier/README.md

 2. Add a Deep Learning project
 3. Hook up the Jupyter notebook
 4. Get the data, and upload it to your storage bucket
+5. Obtain the credentials for both COS and WML
-5. Add your credentials to the template notebook
+6. **Add your credentials to the template notebook**
-6. Train the model- monitoring progress and results
+7. **Train the model- monitoring progress and results**
-7. Deploy the model, and the test the endpoint
+8. **Deploy the model, and the test the endpoint**

+The steps highlighted in **bold** will be ran in the template Jupyter notebook provided within the Watson Studio development environment.

 # Tutorial
 ## Step 1.
 Create a Watson Studio instance